kyle-n/kyle-n.github.io/_posts/2020-05-16-angular-reactive-forms-rental-rates-servicecore.md

 ServiceCore users can create preset line item charges, like maintenance fees.
 Those line item charges can attach to a rental.

 The problem that necessitated rental rates was these line item charges were static.
-There was no way to give a customer a special deal for a specific rental, like $0 service charges, there wasn't a way to do that.
+There was no way to give a customer a special deal for a specific rental, like $0 service charges.
 You'd have to override the line item on every single invoice created for that rental.
 Not fun for big companies doing thousands of invoices a day!

 With rental rates, users would be able to select any service charge and set special per-rental pricing, notes and taxable status.